Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

-We base our framework on the classic epidemic SIR (susceptible-infected-recovered) model.
+We first introduce the classic epidemic SIR model, on which our simple contagion framework later builds.
 Originally developed to simulate disease spread \cite{Matt-2008}, the SIR model has been adapted to characterise information diffusion on social media \cite{Cinelli-2021, Cinelli-2020, Han-2024, Kabir-2019}, which we follow here.
 Using a compartmental framework, each user can be in any of three states: ``\textit{S} - susceptible'' (unaware of the information but potentially receptive), ``\textit{I} - infected'' (aware of the information and willing to spread further), ``\textit{R} - recovered'' (aware but no longer transmitting, e.g. due to information obsolescence).
 With only the transitions \textit{S} $\rightarrow$ \textit{I}, \textit{I} $\rightarrow$ \textit{R} allowed, the epidemic process terminates, i.e., the information is no longer being propagated when no infected users remain.
 For a given initialisation, the final proportion of recovered users, or equivalently those ever infected by the information, is determined by the basic reproduction number $\mathcal{R}_0$, which represents the average number of new infectors generated by an infected user in a fully susceptible population \cite{Matt-2008}.